The IOB Guide for T1D: Part 2

 You can optimise AIT for correction performance (shorter AIT, 2 to 3 hours) or for physiological accuracy (longer AIT, 4 to 6 hours).
 But you cannot perfectly optimise for both at the same time if meal and correction insulin are grouped together.
 This is the structural limitation of current IOB models.
 It is not user error.
 It is a model architecture decision.

-Shorter AIT (2–3 hours)
+Shorter AIT (2 to 3 hours)

-• More aggressive corrections
+• Stronger corrections

 • Lower IOB deducted sooner